Vertalo/opam-repository/README.md

 [Octez](https://gitlab.com/tezos/tezos), and as base images for the [Octez Docker distribution](https://hub.docker.com/r/tezos/tezos).

+They are split in two families: `runtime` and `rust-toolchain`.

-Except `runtime-e2etest-dependencies`, they are built on top of each other, such that the contents of image N is also in N+1[^1].
+In the `runtime` family, all images except `runtime-e2etest-dependencies`, are built on top of each other, such that the contents of image N is also in N+1[^1].
 The image `runtime-e2etest-dependencies` is built on top of `runtime-dependencies` and additionally copies some binaries from